snaunheim/snaunheim.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.exmi.rwth-aachen.de/cms/~moiue/exmi/?lidx=1'>RWTH Aachen University, Institute for Experimental Molecular Imaging</a>.
+subtitle: PhD student in Medical Imaging at <a href='https://www.exmi.rwth-aachen.de/cms/~moiue/exmi/?lidx=1'>RWTH Aachen University, Institute for Experimental Molecular Imaging</a>.

 profile:
   align: right